neondatabase/website/content/docs/functions/array_agg.md

 updatedOn: '2024-03-04T10:00:00.000Z'
 ---

-The `array_agg()` function in PostgreSQL is an aggregate function used to collect values from multiple rows into a single array.
+The Postges `array_agg()` function collects values from multiple rows into a single array.

 It's particularly useful for denormalizing data, creating comma-separated lists, or preparing data for JSON output.
-For example, when you want to list all products in a category from a products catalog table, or all orders for a customer from an orders table.
+For example, you can use it to list all products in a category from a products catalog table or all orders for a customer from an orders table.

 <CTA />

 ## Function signature

-The `array_agg()` function has the simple form:
+The `array_agg()` function has this simple form:

 ```sql
 array_agg(expression) -> anyarray